AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

     ![Updated Product Teaser style](../assets/style-cif-component/product-teaser-new-style.png)

 1. Experiment by adding additional Product teasers.
-Use Layout Mode to change the width and offset of the components in order to display multiple teasers in a row.
+Use Layout Mode to change the width and offset of the components to display multiple teasers in a row.

     ![Multiple Product Teasers](../assets/style-cif-component/multiple-teasers-final.png)